domsum03/Configuring-Open-VPN-on-Parrot/README.md

 ![Download OpenVPN Config](https://i.imgur.com/BerhqBv.png)

 ### Step 4: Ensure VPN is running
-Run the following command ip a from Parrot virtual machine.
-If VPN is running you should see anew ip address stable-privacy
+Run the following command below ip a
+If VPN is running you should see a new ip address stable-privacy

 Congrats you now have access to OpenVPN that is used to work on labs on TryHackme